James Woods: Legal issues

 In 1988, Woods sued actress Sean Young for $2 million, accusing her of stalking him after they appeared together in the film The Boost.
 Young later countered that Woods had overreacted when she had spurned his on-set advances.
 The suit was settled out of court in August 1989, including a payment of $227,000 to Young to cover her legal costs.

 In 2006, Woods' younger brother Michael Jeffrey Woods died from cardiac arrest at the age of 49.
 Woods sued Kent Hospital in Warwick, Rhode Island, alleging negligence.
 The lawsuit was settled in 2009.

 In July 2015, Woods sued an anonymous Twitter user known as Abe List, and ten other Twitter users, for $10 million over an allegedly libelous tweet accusing him of being a "cocaine addict".
-Woods unsuccessfully sought to obtain the name of the Twitter user; the Los Angeles Superior Court denied his motion for discovery in October 2015, holding that he could not "use legal process to pierce the anonymity of internet speakers unless [he] can make a prima facie case."
+Woods unsuccessfully sought to obtain the name of the Twitter user; the Los Angeles County Superior Court denied his motion for discovery in October 2015, holding that he could not "use legal process to pierce the anonymity of internet speakers unless [he] can make a prima facie case."
 However, in an unexpected later ruling, the user's Anti-SLAPP motion was denied and Woods was permitted to pursue his lawsuit against List, with the ten other defendants being dropped from the lawsuit.
-In October 2016, the defendant's appeal was dismissed; attorney Lisa Bloom, who represented the anonymous Twitter user, revealed that the user had suddenly died.
+In October 2016, the defendant's appeal was dismissed; attorney Lisa Bloom, who represented the anonymous Twitter user, revealed that the user had died.
 The case was settled out of court soon afterwards, with Woods receiving a letter from Bloom saying that her client "regretted making the tweet and further regrets any harm caused to Mr. Woods' reputation by the tweet."

 In 2017, shortly before the Abe List litigation was resolved, Portia Boulger sued Woods for misidentifying her as a Nazi in an allegedly libelous tweet.
 The tweet included a photo of a different woman giving a Nazi salute while wearing a Donald Trump t-shirt at a campaign event.
 Boulger sought $3 million in damages.
 The court ruled in favor of Woods under the innocent construction rule.
 Boulger appealed, but the United States Court of Appeals for the Sixth Circuit upheld the ruling.